 Artwork images courtesy of the artist.

-This Welcome Gallery Exhibit Opening Reception is sponsored by UVA Arts & the Office of the Provost & the Vice Provost for the Arts, Sugar Shack Donuts & Coffee, and Ting, and is supported by a Bama Works Fund grant.
+This Welcome Gallery Exhibit Opening Reception is sponsored by UVA Arts & the Office of the Provost & the Vice Provost for the Arts, Sugar Shack Donuts & Coffee, Ting, and a Bama Works grant.
 As always, this exhibit opening reception is free and open to the public.
 All ages are welcome.

 Located at 114 3rd St. NE, Welcome Gallery is downtown, storefront art space in Charlottesville, VA, run by New City Arts Initiative, a non-profit community arts organization.
 This same location houses NCAI staff offices and a studio space.